Let Your Light Shine – The Power of Prana in Health and Healing

 Tantriks likened this part of our energetic anatomy to a fire because a belly that is alive warms us.
 It makes us feel safe and “at home” in our bodies.
 The belly, when full of presence, strengthens our sense of individual purpose in the world.
 A belly that is awakened says, “I am safe.
 I am here.
 I have a mission.”
 A belly that is asleep says, “What’s my unique purpose?
 Am I important?
 Am I balanced?”

-You can also just practice bringing more loving focus to this area during your yoga practice, and during your daily life.
+You can also practice bringing more loving focus to this area during your yoga practice and daily life.
 With a more kind presence in this area, you can begin to unearth your hidden capacities to be stable and solid in the face of a turbulent life.